Orthodox vs. Catholic vs. Protestant

 | Nature of Sacrifice | Eucharist is anamnesis (remembrance); Christ’s sacrifice once-for-all but made present liturgically | Eucharist is sacrifice of Christ re-presented; actualizes redemptive sacrifice | Memorial of Christ’s sacrifice; Christ at God’s right hand (spiritual presence) |

-| Frequency of Reception | Weekly or more; encouraged for all baptized Orthodox | Weekly at Sunday Mass (most common); historically, rarely received by laity | Varies: weekly to quarterly to rarely; some traditions emphasize spiritual eating |
+| Frequency of Reception | Weekly or more; encouraged for all baptized Orthodox | Weekly at Sunday Mass is typical today; for much of the medieval and early modern period lay reception was rare, until Pope Pius X’s 1905 decree called for frequent and even daily communion | Varies: weekly to quarterly to rarely; some traditions emphasize spiritual eating |

 | Fasting Before Reception | Strict fast (food and drink from midnight) | Abstinence (minimal; nowadays often just one hour) | No fasting required |

-| Administered to Infants | Yes; all baptized Christians receive chrismation and communion | Only at confirmation (age of reason); after First Communion catechesis | Varies: some baptize infants but delay communion; others dedicate and later baptize/commune |
+| Administered to Infants | Yes; all baptized Christians receive chrismation and communion in infancy | No; in the Latin Rite, First Communion typically follows catechesis around age 7, with Confirmation usually administered later (often in adolescence) | Varies: some baptize infants but delay communion; others dedicate and later baptize/commune |

 | Priest/Pastor Required | Required; bishop or priest consecrates | Required; only ordained priest can consecrate | Usually required; some traditions allow lay presidency or spiritual communion |